Zerotwooooo/Zerotwooooo/README.md

 *   **Instagram:** (https://www.instagram.com/zero____002?igsh=MWhwZDhiYnlla3p5MQ==)
 *   **Project Showcase:** [CodeZero Web Platform](https://codezero.kesug.com)

-*"The universe is written in the language of mathematics." — Galileo Galilei*
+*"The universe cannot be read until we have learnt the language and become familiar with the characters in which it is written.
+It is written in mathematical language, and the letters are triangles, circles and other geometrical figures, without which means it is humanly impossible to comprehend a single word." — Galileo Galilei*